Skip to content

 Negotiation Timeout

-The property negotiation-timeout specifies the maximum time (in milliseconds) to wait for negotiation to complete.
-If exceeded, the instance may transition to STANDALONE or take other actions depending on the last saved state.
+The negotiation-timeout property specifies the maximum time (in milliseconds) the router will wait for HA negotiation to complete before taking recovery action.
+If negotiation does not complete in time, the router may revert to standalone mode or take other actions based on the last saved state.

 Configuration Example: